 Classical education is the future of Christian schooling

-CLEVELAND, OHIO, April 26, 2021 (LifeSiteNews) – It’s no secret that there's been an identity crisis in Catholic education these past 50 years.
+INDEPENDENCE OHIO, May 14, 2021 (LifeSiteNews) – It’s no secret that there's been an identity crisis in Catholic education these past 50 years.
 More parishes closing, fewer vocations, and smaller families have left many wondering: what went wrong?

 At the Bringing America Back to Life conference in Cleveland, Ohio – which was held in March – faculty, students, and alumni from several classical education academies told LifeSite that they think they’ve found the solution.